-Name of your mountain or a mountain close to where you are from
+Name of your mountain (maunga) or a mountain close to where you are from

-Name of your river or a river close to where you are from
+Name of your river (awa) or a river close to where you are from

 Helping your child with these will be greatly appreciated.

-The CrackerJack programme ‘Better than before’ has been made our focus term 1.
-Students learn values and morals such as patience and perseverance through games and fun activities.
-This programme is a mixture of verbal, written and physical communication.
-It teaches self-belief and that goals cannot be achieved without hard work.
-Learning correct techniques and skills and then applying them in a game situation will be a focus throughout the year.
+Through our physical education programme, students learn values and morals such as patience and perseverance through skill building, games and fun activities.
+Our programme is a mix of verbal, written and physical communication.
+It teaches self-belief and that goals cannot be achieved without hard work (perseverance).
+Learning correct techniques and skills and then applying them in a game situation is our focus.

-Students need to bring a t-shirt that they can change into for PE lessons.
-We encourage students to use deodorant.
+Students need a t-shirt to change into for PE lessons.
+Senior tamariki are encouraged to use deodorant.

-The Year 7/8 students will be going swimming towards this term.
+Swimming forms part of our school programme.
 The expectation is that all students bring their togs and towel ready for their swimming lessons.
-Accompanying this learning will be how to remain safe in and around water.
+They will also be learning how to remain safe in and around water.

-Summer is a very hot time and the breaking down of the ozone layer further reminds us to be sun smart.
-New Zealand along with Australia has among the highest melanoma rates in the world.
-We ask that all students have a navy hat with a wide brim and that it is worn to school, at school and from school.
+New Zealand and Australia have among the highest melanoma rates in the world.
+We ask that all students wear a navy hat with a brim and that it is worn to and from school, and when outside during the school day.

-Every week your son/daughter will be provided with homework.
+Your son/daughter will be provided with homework.
 The goal is for students to complete part of this every night, to reinforce what they are learning in the classroom.
 If necessary, please go over the homework with your child.
 You may need to support them with clarifying instructions.
-We expect a high standard of content and setting out.
-Each child is asked to complete the work to the best of their ability independently.
-This is part of preparing and reinforcing our tamariki as self – managing learners.
+We expect a high standard.
+Each child is asked to complete this to the best of their ability independently.
+This is part of preparing and reinforcing our tamariki to become self – managing learners.

-Those attending Randwick Park School are to wear our RPS uniform to school every day.
-If for some reason your child is unable to do this, a phone call, email or a dated and signed note is required.
-Where appropriate non uniform items will be removed and returned at a later date.
-Please ensure all parts of your child’s uniform items are clearly named.
+Randwick Park School tamariki are required to wear our school uniform.
+If they are unable to do this, a phone call, email or a dated and signed note is required.
+Students will be asked to remove non uniform items and returned at a later date.
+Please ensure all parts of your child’s uniform are clearly named.

 Uniform expectations include:

-Jewellery is not part of our uniform unless worn for cultural / religious reasons and requires an email or phone call to our School Office, your tamariki’s class teacher or a signed and dated note from home explaining this.
-The information will be kept with our school records.
+Jewellery is not part of our uniform unless worn for cultural / religious reasons.
+Please advise your child’s class teacher or our school office so this information can be kept with our school records.

 Nail polish is not part of our school uniform.

-All RPS uniform items can be purchased from the Uniform Shop
+Uniform items can be purchased from the Uniform Shoppe in Manukau.

-child(ren) is unable to be here by 8:40am, please make contact with our School Office advising of this or when dropping your tamariki off come and sign them in, explaining the reason for their lateness.
-If your child arrives after the bell without any explanation they will be required to make up their learning minutes missed at break time.
-Ongoing lateness or absences are addressed by our School Liaison Officer – Mrs Dot Henson in the first instance.
+Learning commences at 8:40am.
+To allow your son/daughter time to unpack and be settled before learning starts, please ensure they are here by 8:30am.
+Our aim is to have 100% of learners attending school on time daily 100% of the time.
+If your child(ren) is going to be absent please contact our School Office prior to 8:40am.
+If dropping your tamariki off late please sign them in explaining the reason for this.
+If a child arrives late without any explanation they will be required to make up their lost learning minutes in their own time.
+Ongoing lateness or absences are addressed by our School Liaison Officer in the first instance.
 If this continues and is interfering with your child(ren)’s learning, it will be referred to the Manurewa Truancy Office.
-We do not want to be have to do this for anyone at Randwick Park!

-Randwick Park School is a Health Promoting School (HPS).
-The purpose of belonging to this is to build health knowledge and skills for and with our tamariki in order for them to make positive healthy choices about how they live their lives and what they put into their bodies including food and drink.
+Randwick Park School promotes healthy eating.
+We aim to build health knowledge and skills for and with our tamariki in order for them to make positive healthy choices about how they live their lives and what they put into their bodies including food and drink.

-We encourage our students to eat healthy food.
-A healthy lunch is one that contains the four main food groups (fruit, vegetables, protein such as meat and starch such as bread, rice) and tries to minimalise sugars and high fat foods like chips.
+A healthy lunch is one that contains the four main food groups (fruit, vegetables, protein such as meat and starch such as bread, rice) and tries to reduce sugars and high fat foods like chips.

-If you are delivering your child’s lunch please aim to have it balanced as described above and bring this to our school office.
-It will be available for your son/daughter to collect at the next break time.
+If you are delivering your child’s lunch please aim to have this balance and bring it to our school office.
+It will be available to collect at the next break time.

 All students that are not part of the ‘Skids’ After School Care Programme or involved in Sports/Dance practices are to be off site by 3.00pm.
 This is for their safety, as staff are regularly in meetings after school and cannot be responsible for their care.
-If you are unable to collect your child by 3:00pm, please contact the ‘Skids’ team on 021446239, 0212869900 or 2741497 (evenings).
+If you are unable to collect your child by 3:00pm, please contact the ‘Skids’ team on 0276275001

 Please do not hesitate to contact us through our School Office on 267-0112 or email firstname.lastname@example.org, if you have any questions or matters relating to your child’s learning or our School.
 Do not wait, the sooner we know about an issue, the easier it is to address.